o3bvv/verboselib/README.rst

 ``get_default_language``
-  Queries value of the default language for the current thread as string.
+  Queries value of the default language for the current thread as a string.

   .. code-block:: python